 Their menu also includes yummy burgers, generous salads, and tasty tacos and wraps.
 Be sure to check the daily specials board!

 For your King’s Beach breakfast, King’s is king.

 If you’re looking for a take-out restaurant, this little dive serves up authentic border town-style Mexican food and has a full Mexican carniceria and bakery.
 A local favorite, open for breakfast, lunch, and dinner, it’s on a side street that you reach via a round-about.

 Taqueria La Mexicana’s menu serves up all kinds of traditional breakfast goodness, including Chilaquiles con Huevos, Machaca and Eggs, and Huevos Rancheros.

 Cooking from family recipes, the Tacos and Tortas, Burritos and Quesadillas come with delicious meat choices: Carne Asada, Chicken, Carnitas, Al Pastor, Buche (pork stomach), and more.
 Veggie options are also available.

-I had two tacos that came stuffed with cubes of pork marinated in a rich, aromatic al pastor sauce—a bit greasy, yes, but that’s border town.
+I had two tacos that came stuffed with cubes of pork marinated in a rich, aromatic al pastor sauce—a bit greasy, yes, but that’s a border town.
 The chopped onions and cilantro on top added the perfect note of freshness.
 Mexican rice and a dollop of refried beans with shredded queso fresco topped off the plate.

 For your sweet tooth, the bakery specializes in Mexican bread and makes Pasteles Tres Leches, Choco Flan, Vanilla Cake, and other treats onsite daily.
-For a south of the border flair in a north of the border state, you’ll love this King’s Beach Mexican classic.
+For a south-of-the-border flair in a north-of-the-border state, you’ll love this King’s Beach Mexican classic.

 8338 North Lake Boulevard // +1-530-546-3315